STARTING A GROUP

-(a) you have the right to use the group name,
+(a) you have the right to use the name,

 (b) you are not in violation or breach of any copyright, IP, trademark or any other naming rights.

-COMMUNITY MEETS reserves the right to remove/edit content, and where deemed necessary, to request proof of ownership or naming rights.
-Creating groups to reserve a name is not allowed; inactive groups and content maybe removed at the sole discretion of Community Meets.
+COMMUNITY MEETS reserves the right to remove or edit content, and where deemed necessary to request proof of ownership or naming rights.
+Creating groups to reserve a name is not allowed; inactive groups and content maybe removed from the website at the sole discretion of Community Meets.

-Add plenty of useful information and endeavour to answer questions potential page members may have.
+Add plenty of useful information and endeavour to answer questions members may have.
 Some things you might wish to consider are:

 ● What type of activities or events are you intending to host?